What is CyanogenMod all about?

 By going to http://get.cm on your phone, you’ll download a ‘one click’ CyanogenMod installer that will take you through the process.
 You’ll also need a PC-based installer app available from CyanogenMod, as the process requires a fair bit more than just a simple app install.

 But should you bother?
 Installing a custom version of Android on your phone will almost certainly void its warranty, so it’s worth thinking about.
 Not terrified by the prospect?
-Here are some things you can do with the latest version of CyanogenMod, version 11S, as found in the OnePlus One.
+Here are some things you can do with the latest version of CyanogenMod, version 12, as recently released for the OnePlus One.

-5 things you can do with CyanogenMod 11Apply system-wide themes at the press of a button
+5 things you can do with CyanogenMod 12

 CyanogenMod lets you set a whole bunch of different profiles that alter the behaviour of your phone.
 These profiles save settings for things like Bluetooth, mobile data and Wi-Fi, giving you pretty good control over how much juice your phone uses throughout the day.
 You can also tweak how notifications come through for SMS, emails and so on.